 - 1/4 cup caster sugar (superfine sugar)

-- Split vanilla down the middle and scrape the seeds out using a small knife.
-Place into saucepan with cream and the used vanilla pod.
+- Vanilla bean: Split vanilla pod down the middle and scrape the seeds out using a small knife.
+Place into saucepan with cream and the empty vanilla pod.

-- Simmer over low heat for 10 minutes.
-Remove from stove and leave to infuse for 1 hour (you can skip this step if using paste, just let it cool to lukewarm).
+- Infuse cream: Simmer uncovered over low heat for 10 minutes.
+Remove from stove and set aside to infuse for 1 hour with lid on (you can skip this step if using paste, just let it cool to lukewarm).
 Remove vanilla pod.
 Skim off any skin that has formed on the surface.

-- Whisk yolks and sugar (50g) until just well combined - don't whisk too much, you don't want bubbles!
+- Whisk egg yolks and sugar: Whisk yolks and sugar until just well combined.
+Don't whisk too much, as this can create bubbles.

-- Pour cream in and gently stir to combine.
-Divide mixture between ramekins.
+- Add cream: Pour cream into eggs and gently stir to combine.
+Divide mixture between ramekins with a soup ladle.

-- Pour in enough boiling water so it comes halfway up the side of the ramekins.
+- Water bath: Pour in enough boiling water so it comes halfway up the sides of the ramekins.
 (If you have too much water, ramekins will float around – not good!)

-- Bake for 35 – 40 minutes, or until the custard is set but there is still a slightly wobble when you GENTLY give the ramekin a little shake.
+- Bake: Bake for 35 – 40 minutes, or until the custard is set but there is still a slight wobble when you GENTLY give the ramekin a little shake.

 - Chill: Remove ramekins from water.
-Leave to cool, then refrigerate for at least 6 hours, preferably overnight (up to 3 days).
+Leave to cool, then refrigerate for at least 6 hours and preferably overnight (up to 3 days is OK).

-- Blow torch method: Sprinkle 1/2 tsp sugar over the surface of the creme brûlée.
+- Blow torch method: Sprinkle 1/2 tsp sugar over the surface of each crème brûlée.
 Use a blow torch to melt and caramelise the sugar.
 Serve immediately.

-- Grill / broiler method: Creme brûlée should be refrigerated overnight.
+- Grill / broiler method: Crème brûlée should be first refrigerated overnight.
 Preheat grill to high.
-Place creme brûlée under grill for 1 minute or until sugar is melted and caramelised.
-Refrigerate for at least 20 minutes, up to 1 hour (to reset custard immediately under toffee), then serve.
+Place crème brûlée under grill for 1 minute or until sugar is melted and caramelised.
+Refrigerate afterwards for at least 20 minutes and up to 1 hour (to reset custard immediately under toffee), then serve.

 One day, a pelican will turn around and peck him and he’ll learn his lesson for good!